Circuit Civil "AF", December 29, 2022

 Before her appointment to the bench, Judge Bell was a federal prosecutor in the West Palm Beach office of the Southern District of Florida.
 While there, she prosecuted a wide variety of federal criminal matters with an emphasis on sophisticated white-collar criminal prosecutions.
 In addition to her regular caseload, Judge Bell served as in-house ethics counsel to the over 200 Assistant U.S. Attorneys in South Florida.
-In addition, she was the Criminal Bankruptcy Fraud Coordinator for the District, as well as the Criminal Tax Liaison between the Internal Revenue Service and the U.S. Attorney’s Office.
+She was also the Criminal Bankruptcy Fraud Coordinator for the District, as well as the Criminal Tax Liaison between the Internal Revenue Service and the U.S. Attorney’s Office.

 Outside of the office, Judge Bell has long been involved in state and local bar activities, serving as Chair of the Florida Bar Standing Committee on Professional Ethics, Chair of the Professionalism Committee of the Palm Beach County Bar Association, and Chair of the Florida Bar Standing Committee on Advertising.
 She has also served on the Board of Trustees of a number of community organizations.
 She is currently a member of the Florida Bar Standing Committee on Professionalism, the Palm Beach County Bar Association Judicial Relations and Professionalism Committees, and the Craig S. Barnard American Inn of Court.

 Prior to coming to Florida, Judge Bell was a Senior Trial Attorney at the Department of Justice, Criminal Tax, in Washington, D.C.
-Her Washington service included assignments prosecuting misdemeanor street crimes in the U.S. Attorney’s Office in the District of Columbia, and on the United States Deputy Attorney General’s staff.
+Her Washington service included assignments prosecuting misdemeanor street crimes in the U.S. Attorney’s Office in the District of Columbia, and on the Deputy Attorney General’s staff.
 While in Washington, Judge Bell also worked as an Adjunct Professor at George Washington University Law School teaching legal writing and trial advocacy.

 Judge Bell began her career as a civil litigator at a large commercial law firm in Los Angeles.
 She received her law degree and undergraduate degree with high honors from the University of California, Berkeley.